-Carbon capture and storage (CCS) is a set of technologies that tackles emissions of carbon dioxide (CO₂) at source to prevent increased atmospheric concentration of the gas, which causes climate change.
+Carbon capture and storage (CCS) is a set of technologies that can tackle large volumes of carbon dioxide (CO2) emissions at source and contribute significantly to climate action.

 This proven technology can be used in different sectors – including power and heat generation, heavy industry, bioenergy, waste-to-energy and hydrogen production – and could deliver “negative emissions”, whereby the amount of CO2 already in the atmosphere is reduced.